Deepen your personal practice while learning a unique and effective way to share yoga with those who need it most.

 The 15-hour training usually takes place over the course of one weekend (usually Fri.
 6 - 9 pm, Sat.
 12 - 6 pm, Sun.
 12–6 pm).
-For those interested in teaching in healthcare facilities, an additional three-hour training and certification session is required.
+For those interested in teaching in healthcare facilities, RYT-200 certification, and an additional 3-hour training and certification is required.
 Prerequisite: RYT-200 certification.

 Are you interested in training, and potentially becoming a Recovery Yoga Meetings Certified Facilitator?